LogLatt: A computational library for the calculus and flows on logarithmic lattices: Calculus on logarithmic lattices

 Properties~\ref{DEF:PROD_reality}--\ref{DEF:PROD_scaling} mimic as much as possible the usual properties of a convolution in Fourier space.
-We remark that operation~\eqref{EQ:convolution} is not associative, i.e., $(f\ast g) \ast h \neq f \ast (g \ast h)$ for general $f,g$ and $h$.
-Nevertheless, associativity in average~\ref{DEF:PROD_associativity_avg} is valid, which is sufficient for many applications in equations with quadratic nonlinearity, e.g., incompressible Fluid Dynamics.
+We remark that the operation~\eqref{EQ:convolution} is not associative, \textit{i.e.}, $(f\ast g) \ast h \neq f \ast (g \ast h)$ for general $f,g$ and $h$.
+Nevertheless, associativity in average~\ref{DEF:PROD_associativity_avg} is valid, which is sufficient for many applications in equations with quadratic nonlinearity, such as those from incompressible fluid dynamics.